Cocoon (manga): Anime

-An anime television adaptation was announced on June 27, 2023.
-It is produced by Sasayuri and directed by Toko Ina, with Hitomi Tateno serving as animation producer and Kensuke Ushio composing the music.
+An anime television film adaptation was announced on June 27, 2023.
+It is produced by Sasayuri and directed by Yukimitsu Ina, with Hitomi Tateno serving as animation producer and Kensuke Ushio composing the music.
 The 60-minute film premiered with an early broadcast on March 30, 2025, on NHK BS, followed by a main broadcast on August 25 on NHK General TV.
+GKIDS licensed the film for an official English release.
+It was released in North American cinemas on September 4, 2026.

+Reception

+The series won the Best One-Shot Manga Award category at the 3rd American Manga Awards in 2026.